Manage Care

 Birth (at the hospital) 9 months old 3-5 days (after hospital discharge) 12 months old 1 month old 15 months old 2 months old 18 months old 4 months old 24 months old 6 months old 30 months old See the Bright Futures/American Academy of Pediatrics Recommendations for Preventive Pediatric Health Care for a comprehensive schedule up to 21 years of age, as well as the Bright Futures Materials and Tools.

 - Use medical assistants to create pending orders in the EHR for each immunization due during every visit.
 The clinician must manually uncheck the immunization order during each visit if they are unable to provide the vaccination due for the child.
-This method ensures reminders for needed vaccinations are present during every visit.
+This method ensures that reminders for needed vaccinations are present during every visit.

 - Promote healthy behaviors and assess for risky behaviors to detect conditions that may interfere with physical, social and emotional development.